colindaven/awesome-pangenomes/README.md

 * [vg call](https://github.com/vgteam/vg) Call and genotype structural variants on a graph using long and short reads.
 * [GraphTyper](https://github.com/DecodeGenetics/graphtyper) A graph SV genotyper (does not call SVs)
 * [Pangenie](https://github.com/eblerjana/pangenie) kmer-based SV genotyping using short reads.
 Intended for human only (in 2023).
-* [SVarp](https://github.com/asylvz/SVarp) Use long reads to detect structural variants in a pangenome.
+* [SVarp](https://github.com/asylvz/SVarp) Use long reads to detect structural variants in a GFA format pangenome.

 # Bubble (SV) detection